jl6048/p8105_hw2_jl6048/template.md

 \#description

-Write a paragraph about these data; you are encouraged to use inline R.
+The number of obervations in Trash wheel dateset is 453 obsevations and the varialbles are 14 variables.
+The key variables for trash measurements are weight\_tons

-Be sure to note the number of observations in both resulting datasets, and give examples of key variables.
-For available data, what was the total precipitation in 2018?
-What was the median number of sports balls in a dumpster in 2019?
+The number of obervations in combined precipitation dateset is 24 obsevations and the varialbles are 3 variables.
+The total precipitation in 2018 was70.33 inches The median number of sports balls in a dumpster in 2019 was9

 \#\#Problem 2

+\#pols dataset read and tidy

 ``` r
 pols_df =